teaghan/SN_Autoenc/README.md

   5. Next, you can train the observed auto-encoder: from the main SN_autoenc directory, you can run `python train_obs_ae.py ae_1 -v 1000 -ct 15` which will train your model.

   6. Similarly, there is an [Analysis notebook](./Evaluate_synth.ipynb) takes you through the steps of analyzing the observed StarNet-Autoencoder.

-## Still to come ##

-Training on the observed dataset using the synthetic model as the pre-trained weights.